westpa/westpa/README.rst

 Wang, D. W., Grabe, M., Zuckerman, D. M., and Chong, L. T. "WESTPA: An Interoperable, Highly Scalable Software Package For Weighted Ensemble Simulation and Analysis," J. Chem.
 Theory Comput., 11: 800−809 (2015).

-See this page_ for an overview of weighted ensemble simulation.
+See this page_ and this powerpoint_ for an overview of weighted ensemble simulation.

 To help us fund development and improve WESTPA please fill out a one-minute survey_ and consider contributing documentation or code to the WESTPA community.